ronnievormelker/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-02-22
+- Today's programming wisdom: "Code is read more often than it's written.
+Strive for clarity and readability to make your code maintainable and understandable by others, including your future self."

+In practice, this means adhering to consistent naming conventions, writing clean and concise functions, providing useful comments, avoiding unnecessary complexity, and embracing modularity in your software projects.
+Remember that good code not only works but also communicates its purpose and functionality effectively to those who will inevitably interact with it.